karam94/git-football-transfers/7 - Merging and merge conflicts/README.md

 ### Merge Conflicts

-Due to the nature of software development, it isn't uncommon for changes to be made to the same files on occasion within two branches.
+Due to the nature of software development, it isn't uncommon for changes to be made to the same files on occasion within two branches or by more than one developer at the same time.

 Let's assume we have two reporters on football transfers.
 Alice & Bob.